AillaSouza/portfolio_analysis/README.md

 # Portfolio Analysis Project

 Welcome to the Portfolio Analysis Project!
 This project is designed to guide you through a comprehensive analysis of a set of financial assets.
-Over multiple days, you'll explore different aspects of financial analytics, employing Python to analyze, visualize, and optimize a sample portfolio.
-Whether you’re a student or a professional looking to advance your financial analysis skills, this project will provide a practical and structured approach.

 # Project Overview